Horse Guards (building): Household Cavalry Museum

 The Household Cavalry Museum is the official museum of the Household Cavalry and is located in the Horse Guards.
 Visitors can view the horses in the 18th-century working stables through a glazed partition.
 Exhibits explain the training and history of the regiment and include ceremonial uniforms, regalia, royal standards, awards, musical instruments, horse furniture and silverware by Fabergé.
 Visitors to the museum are welcome to watch the afternoon inspection of the guards and horses that happens daily at 4 pm.
 This routine began in 1894 when Queen Victoria found the guards drinking and gambling in the afternoon instead of tending to their duty.
 She proclaimed that they would be punished by a four o'clock inspection daily for the next 100 years.
 This proclamation and punishment officially expired in 1994, but Queen Elizabeth II chose to continue the inspection out of respect for tradition.

+Between 2001 and 2011 Major Michael Whatley used the museum’s name without its knowledge to acquire a number of tanks and armoured vehicles from European museums, some of which he then sold on.
+He was convicted of three counts of misconduct in a public office in 2021.

 Ceremonial

-Every morning, the mounted King's Life Guard rides from Hyde Park Barracks in Knightsbridge, by way of Hyde Park Corner, Constitution Hill and The Mall, to take over guard duties in a ceremony at 11:00 am or 10:00 am on Sundays.
+Every morning, the mounted King's Life Guard rides from Hyde Park Barracks in Knightsbridge, by way of Hyde Park Corner, Constitution Hill and The Mall, to take over guard duties in a ceremony at 11:00 am, or 10:00 am on Sundays.
 The guard is usually provided by the Household Cavalry Mounted Regiment, which consists of a squadron from each of the Household Cavalry regiments; the Life Guards who wear red tunics and white helmet-plumes, and the Blues and Royals who wear blue tunics and red plumes.
 However, some other mounted units from Britain and other Commonwealth realms occasionally mount the guard; the King's Troop, Royal Horse Artillery and the Royal Canadian Mounted Police are examples.

-When the monarch is in London, the Guard consists of one officer and twelve other ranks including a trumpeter and standard bearer; known as a Long Guard.
-When the monarch is not in London, the Guard is reduced to two non-commissioned officers and ten troopers; known as a Short Guard.
+When the monarch is in London, the guard consists of one officer and twelve other ranks including a trumpeter and standard bearer; known as a Long Guard.
+When the monarch is not in London, the guard is reduced to two non-commissioned officers and ten troopers; known as a Short Guard.

 The ceremony of Changing The King's Life Guard takes place on Horse Guards Parade adjacent to the Horse Guards building.
 Two mounted sentries guard the entrance to Horse Guards on Whitehall from 10:00 am until 4:00 pm and are changed every hour.
 There is a dismounted parade at 4:00 pm (described above) and two dismounted sentries remain on duty until 8:00 pm.